robertorcosta/azure-docs.pt-br/articles/azure-monitor/insights/container-insights-optout-openshift.md

 ### <a name="remove-the-solution-using-azure-cli"></a>Remover a solução usando a CLI do Azure

-Execute the following command with Azure CLI on Linux to remove the solution and clean up the configuration on your cluster.
+Execute o comando a seguir com CLI do Azure no Linux para remover a solução e limpar a configuração no cluster.

 ```azurecli
 az login